Basrah crude drops despite global oil rise - Shafaq News | Latest breaking news in Iraq and the world

 Shafaq News- Basrah

-Basrah crude slipped by less than 1% on Thursday, diverging from broader gains in global oil markets.
+Basrah crude slipped by more than 4% on Tuesday, diverging from broader gains in global oil markets.